shadabahmed/aggrobot/README.md

 # Aggrobot

-Aggrobot is DSL to simplify aggergation queries on collections, e.g. grouping, bucketing and aggregating(avg, sum, add, multiply, divide, percent, etc).
-It is a wrapper on top of active_record, to allow you write complex queries with ease in an easy to understand DSL.
+Aggrobot is an aggregation framework in Ruby.
+It provides a powerfule DSL to perform aggregations over large dataset.
+It has been tested to work with MySQL, Postgres and SQLite.

+Many other features such as bucketing, grouping over top **n groups** and **others** and sub-aggregations (avg, sum, add, multiply, divide, percent, etc) on columns are also provided.
+All the aggregations are calculated in the database and only the aggregated data is sent over to Ruby, to keep it performant.

+Aggrobot also allows nested aggregations and each level of sub-aggregation can be passed around as a code block and used in higher level aggregations.
+This provides great amount of code-reuse.

 ## Installation